Innocenzo Cybo: Cardinal and archbishop

 A report to the Venetian Senate, written by Antonio Sorano, its ambassador at Rome, on 18 July 1531, provides an analysis of Cardinal Cibo, as his assignment required.
 He stated that Cibo was not a person of grand affairs nor of deep thought, but too immediately given over to worldly pleasures and to some lasciviousness.
 Pope Clement did not seek his counsel on matters of state.

-In 1532 and 1533 Cardinal Cybo was sent by his first cousin Clement VII, to govern Florence during the absence of Duke Alessandro de' Medici.
+In 1532 and 1533 Cardinal Cybo was sent by his first cousin once removed, Clement VII, to govern Florence during the absence of Duke Alessandro de' Medici.
 He was one of the four Cardinals appointed executors of Pope Clement's Will At the conclave following Clement's death, he had hopes of the papacy, but was eclipsed by Paul III, and subsequently he decided to return to Florence.
 But here his relationships with the Grand Duke Cosimo I de' Medici deteriorated, and he moved again to Massa Carrara in 1540.
 Two years later his loyalty to the Imperial cause was rewarded with the title of Cardinal Protector of Germany.

 In Rome, the Cardinal had his residence in Palazzo Altemps.
 He returned to that city in 1549 to take part in the Conclave following the death of Pope Paul III (Farnese).
 The favoured candidate was Reginald Pole, but Giovanni Maria Ciocchi del Monte, Julius III, was elected.
 As senior Cardinal Deacon Innocenzo Cibo crowned Pope Julius III on 22 February 1550.
 On 28 February 1550, he exchanged the Deaconry of Santa Maria in Domnica for that of Santa Maria in Via Lata.
 He died on 13 April 1550, according to his tombstone, at the age of 59 and having been a cardinal for 37 years.
 He was buried in the Basilica of Santa Maria sopra Minerva, in the centre of the Choir, behind the High Altar, between the monuments of his uncle Leo X and his cousin Clement VII.